 1. Install Dependencies

-e.g., npm install, yarn install, or pnpm install.
+e.g., npm install, yarn install, pnpm install, or bun install.

 2. Commit the Generated Lockfile